 Prepare for Snow and Rain

 If it’s raining or particularly cold, useful add-ons include hand warmers and an umbrella.
 Note that there are now rechargeable hand warmers that double as portable power for your phone (another thing to bring!).
 Make sure that you’re wearing waterproof or water-resistant shoes if shoe and rain is a factor.
 Even a bit of water can make your feet extremely cold and uncomfortable.
+On the bright side, walking while cold may actually burn more calories, so there’s a silver lining if you do manage to walk in bad weather.

 Visibility in the Dark